Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 From there, listing the available devices locally allows to fully determine which identity can connected to.

+> [!NOTE]
-> Note: In case of offline login to Parsec Account, we only use the login as a filter
+> In case of offline login (logged into an organization but not to Parsec Account), we only use the login as a filter
 > on the user email to only display a subset of devices locally present.

 A key point from here is the fact that at this point we can determine if a device